What Is Athleticism? | The Ten Components Of Complete Athleticism [2019 Edition]

 [Summary] What Is Athleticism?

 Athleticism is formed by ten key components that make up balanced physical fitness, or what we refer to as complete athleticism.
 They are strength, speed, power, agility, anaerobic capacity, aerobic capacity, mobility, balance and coordination, mental resilience, and stability.
-The purpose of today’s blog is to provide an overview of what athleticism really is and to introduce you to the Strength Matters Hierarchy of Athletic Development.

 A Story That People Over Thirty Can Relate To